A Zen Spirit, About Meditation

-A quick introduction to those who are new to be well gifts or who have just discovered the benefits of meditation.
-I have been meditating since I was a little girl.
+A quick introduction to those who are interested in discovering the benefits of meditation.
+I’m Katherine blogger at Katherines Corner and I have been meditating since I was a little girl.
 Under my Mothers tutelage I became very comfortable with daily meditation.
 I have shared the practice of meditation with friends, family, our grandchildren and even strangers.

 All are welcome here.